marqo-ai/marqo/examples/ImageSearchGuide/ImageSearchGuide.md

 1. Environment setup.
 2. Create index.
-3. Add images into the index.
+3. Add documents into the index.
 4. Search.